mjpernot/package-admin/README.md

     - In the \_password_digest function there is an line that should match: "md5hash = hashlib.md5()".
 Change it to "md5hash = hashlib.md5(usedforsecurity=False)".
     - Lastly, it will require the configuration file entry auth_mech to be set to: SCRAM-SHA-1 or SCRAM-SHA-256.

+  *  If the platform is Redhat 8 and above, list of Linux packages that need to be installed on the server.
+    - dnf==4.7.0

 # Installation: